Member of the National Academy of Sciences: Nomination and election of new members

 preferential voting in an annual ballot of members every March.
 Candidates for membership are considered by peer review and voted for again through several rounds of balloting and a final annual ballot in April at the annual general meeting (AGM) of the academy with results announced shortly after, usually early May.
 Each nomination includes a curriculum vitae (CV) with a 250 word summary of the nominee's scientific achievements, the basis for election and a list of no more than 12 of their most important papers published in scientific journals.
 The publication limit of 12 aims to focus assessment on the quality of a nominee's work, rather than the quantity of publications.

-As of 2019, a maximum of 100 members may be elected annually.
-Non-citizens of the USA are elected as international members, with a maximum of 25 elected annually.
-Both members and international members are affiliated with one of six scientific disciplines:
+As of 2026, a maximum of 120 members may be elected annually.
+Non-citizens of the USA are elected as international members, with a maximum of 30 elected annually.